sobolevn/my-talks/README.md

 `#elixir`, `#ecto`, `#phoenix`

 Using `ecto` is great.

-There are different concepts that make this tool easy.
+There are different concepts that make this tool easy to use.
-And there are some abstractions that make hard things easy.
+And there are some hard abstractions.

 I have gave an overview about its features.